 There are many different types of dental implant systems, and whether you need one implant or a full mouth restoration will determine your base cost.

 For full mouth restoration, some practices charge a fee for each required implant and abutment placed, while others charge a fixed price, no matter how many implants are used.
-In the case of Zygomatic implants, there may be an up-charge.
+In the case of zygomatic implants, there may be an up-charge.
 Your provider should discuss these details with you in your initial consultation.
+Learn more about the cost of zygomatic dental implants.

 “Some doctors, when doing full mouth therapy charge by the implant… And other offices, like ours, charge by the jaw.” – Harley Richards, DDS